Orlando Corrections School Options

 Associate in Science in Criminal Justice Technology

-The associate's degree in criminal justice technology consists of 64 credits, and students have the opportunity to also earn one or more of the four certificates offered in the department.
+The associate's degree in criminal justice technology consists of 60 credits.
 Students can learn about corrections, criminal investigations, criminal procedures, organized crime, community policing, criminal evidence and terrorism.
 This program can prepare students for transfer to a four-year school, but students are encouraged to work with counselors to ensure that all university entrance requirements are met.

-Students in the Orlando area can also pursue criminal justice and law enforcement training at the Technical Education Center - Osceola in Kissimmee, FL.
+Students in the Orlando area can also pursue criminal justice and law enforcement training at the Osceola Technical College in Kissimmee, FL.
+This school is 19 miles from Orlando.